10 Best RV Memberships: Reviewed by a Full-Time RVer

 The Passport America membership program is similar to Good Sam, offering a discount on nightly rates.
 Their discount is much larger (50% off vs. Good Sam’s 10%).

-An annual membership costs $44, but Passport America offers multi-year deals including a lifetime membership for $399.
+An annual membership costs $44, but Passport America offers multi-year deals including a 5-year membership for $179.
 Passport America’s large number of parks make it a good option for long road trips across the country.

 See our complete guide to Passport America for more information.